 Receiving nodes that validate signatures and sending nodes that encrypt messages need to be cautious of cryptographic processing usage when validating signatures and encrypting messages.
 Where feasible, certificates should be validated prior to use of the associated keys to counter potential resource overloading attacks.
 The associated design decision needs to also consider that the validation process requires resources and thus itself could be exploited for attacks.
 Alternatively, resource management limits can be placed on routing security processing events (see the comment in Section 6, paragraph 4, of [RFC5751]).

 8.3.3.
 Countering Selective Forwarding Attacks

-Selective forwarding attacks are another form of DoS attack which impacts the routing path availability.
+Selective forwarding attacks are a form of DoS attack which impacts the availability of the generated routing paths.